ray-project/ray/doc/source/index.rst

 Tune Quick Start
 ----------------

 `Tune`_ is a library for hyperparameter tuning at any scale.
-With Tune, you can launch a multi-node distributed asynchronous hyperparameter sweep in less than 10 lines of code.
+With Tune, you can launch a multi-node distributed hyperparameter sweep in less than 10 lines of code.
 Tune supports any deep learning framework, including PyTorch, TensorFlow, and Keras.

 .. note::